Olympic Zeus

 Ship history

-The hybrid system (diesel-electric/diesel-mechanical) was developed by Olympic Shipping and Ulstein and is adapted to a vessel with multiple roles.
-Compared with other AHTS vessels with diesel mechanical propulsion, the Olympic vessels have experienced a massive fuel reduction.
+Olympic Shipping and Ulstein developed the hybrid system (diesel-electric/diesel-mechanical), which is adapted to a vessel with multiple roles.
+Compared to other AHTS vessels with diesel mechanical propulsion, the Olympic vessels have experienced a massive fuel reduction.

-"A good wide working deck makes it possible to work with several anchors and a lot of other equipment at the same time.
-It is possible to use the machinery very efficiently, with low to medium power of the engines when doing parts of the operations, this leads to reduced fuel consumption," the crew reports.
+"A good, wide working deck makes it possible to work with several anchors and other equipment simultaneously.
+The machinery can be used very efficiently, with low to medium engine power when performing parts of the operations, which leads to reduced fuel consumption," the crew reports.

 The vessel is equipped, built and certified according to IMO Class II for Dynamic Positioning.